solchef/examples/github/README.md

 Navigate to the 'Integrations' tab inside your project in the [Trigger.dev app](https://trigger.dev).

-Select the GitHub integration and follow the instructions to set up your GitHub OAuth.
+Select the GitHub integration and follow the instructions to set up GitHub OAuth.
 Make sure to call your GitHub OAuth ID `GitHub` so that it matches the ID in your `src/app/api/trigger/route.ts` file.

 _NB: Select `repo` and `admin:repo_hook` scopes._